 Current and former customers do not need to take any action to receive refund payments.

-Eligible current customers received a statement credit to their TCF account in December 2018.
-Eligible former customers will be mailed a check in January and February 2019.
-Only account holders who are eligible for refunds received an account credit or will receive a check.
+Eligible current customers received a statement credit to their TCF account in December 2018 and eligible former customers were mailed a check before February 28, 2019.
+Only account holders who are eligible for refunds received an account credit or check.

 The settlement fully resolves litigation with the CFPB and regulatory matters with the OCC related to TCF’s overdraft opt-in processes and practices.